Tailored Presolve Techniques in Branch-and-Bound Method for Fast Mixed-Integer Optimal Control Applications: Introduction

 In the present work, we aim to solve MIQP problems of the following form:

 where the state variables are $x_i \in \R^{\nx^i}$, the control variables are $u_i \in \R^{\nU^i}$ and $\I_i$ denotes the index set of integer decision variables, i.e., the cardinality $| \I_i | \le \nU^i$ denotes the number of integer variables at each time step $i \in \{0,1,\ldots,N\}$.
 The objective in~\eqref{OCP:obj} defines a linear-quadratic function with positive semi-definite Hessian matrix $H_i \succeq 0$ and gradient vectors $q_i \in \R^{\nx^i}$ and $r_i \in \R^{\nU^i}$.
-The constraints include state dynamic equality constraints in~\eqref{OCP:dyn}, simple bounds in~\eqref{OCP:bounds}, affine inequality constraints in~\eqref{OCP:ineq} and integer feasibility constraints in~\eqref{OCP:int}.
-Note that an initial state constraint $x_0 = \hat{x}_0$, where $\hat{x}_0$ is a current state estimate, can be enforced using the simple bounds in~\eqref{OCP:bounds}.
-A compact notation is used to denote the optimization variables of the MIQP in~\eqref{eq:MIOCP} as the state $X=[x_0^\top,\ldots, x_N^\top]^\top$ and control trajectory $U=[u_0^\top,\ldots, u_{N}^\top]^\top$.
-In the present paper, we occasionally refer to all optimization variables in~\eqref{eq:MIOCP} as $Z=[z_0^\top,\ldots, z_N^\top]^\top$, where $z_i = [x_i^\top, u_i^\top]^\top$ for $i \in \{0,1,\ldots,N\}$.
-Unlike standard OCP formulations, the mixed-integer OCP~(MIOCP) in~\eqref{eq:MIOCP} includes control variables on the terminal stage, $u_N \in \R^{\nU^N}$, which may include auxiliary variables to formulate the mixed-integer inequality constraints of the hybrid control system.
+The constraints include state dynamic equality constraints in~\eqref{OCP:dyn}, simple bounds in~\eqref{OCP:bounds}, affine inequality constraints in~\eqref{OCP:ineq} and integer feasibility constraints in~\eqref{OCP:int}. \change{The optimization problem in~\eqref{eq:OCP-MIQP} is an optimal control structured MIQP or a block-sparse MIQP due to the block-structured sparsity of the Hessian and constraint matrix, i.e., the objective in~\eqref{OCP:obj} and inequality constraints in~\eqref{OCP:bounds}-\eqref{OCP:ineq} are separable per time step $i \in \{0,1,\ldots,N\}$ but the variables are coupled via the dynamics in~\eqref{OCP:dyn}.} Note that an initial state constraint $x_0 = \hat{x}_0$, where $\hat{x}_0$ is a current state estimate, can be enforced using the simple bounds in~\eqref{OCP:bounds}.
+A compact notation is used to denote the optimization variables of the MIQP in~\eqref{eq:OCP-MIQP} as the state $X=[x_0^\top,\ldots, x_N^\top]^\top$ and control trajectory $U=[u_0^\top,\ldots, u_{N}^\top]^\top$.
+In the present paper, we occasionally refer to all optimization variables in~\eqref{eq:OCP-MIQP} as $Z=[z_0^\top,\ldots, z_N^\top]^\top$, where $z_i = [x_i^\top, u_i^\top]^\top$ for $i \in \{0,1,\ldots,N\}$.
+Unlike standard OCP formulations, the \change{MIQP} in~\eqref{eq:OCP-MIQP} \change{defines a mixed-integer OCP~(MIOCP) that} includes control variables on the terminal stage, $u_N \in \R^{\nU^N}$, which may include auxiliary variables to formulate the mixed-integer inequality constraints of the hybrid control system.
 A binary optimization variable $u_{i,j} \in \{0,1\}$ can be defined as an integer variable $u_{i,j} \in \Z$ in~\eqref{OCP:int}, including the simple bounds $0 \le u_{i,j} \le 1$ in~\eqref{OCP:bounds}.
-Without loss of generality and for simplicity of notation, the integer optimization variables in~\eqref{eq:MIOCP} are restricted to control variables, even though the methods in this paper can be trivially extended to MIOCPs with integer state variables.
-MPC for any hybrid system can be formulated as in~\eqref{eq:MIOCP}, for example, by leveraging a mixed logical dynamical~(MLD) model~\cite{bemporad1999control}.
-There are typically different ways to formulate a hybrid control problem in the form of the MIQP in~\eqref{eq:MIOCP}, providing a tradeoff between the number of decision variables and strength of the formulation~\cite{nemhauser1988integer}.
+Without loss of generality and for simplicity of notation, the integer optimization variables in~\eqref{eq:OCP-MIQP} are restricted to control variables, even though the methods in this paper can be trivially extended to MIOCPs with integer state variables.
+MPC for any hybrid system can be formulated as in~\eqref{eq:OCP-MIQP}, for example, by leveraging a mixed logical dynamical~(MLD) model~\cite{bemporad1999control}.
+There are typically different ways to formulate a hybrid control problem in the form of the MIQP in~\eqref{eq:OCP-MIQP}, providing a tradeoff between the number of decision variables and strength of the formulation~\cite{nemhauser1988integer}.
 The strength of an MIQP corresponds to how close the convex relaxations are to the exact MIQP solution, e.g., see the formulations in~\cite{MarcucciTedrake2019} for piecewise-affine systems.